Inside the Systems

 Customer service systems exist to resolve customer issues while managing costs.
 These two goals often conflict, and that tension shapes everything about how the systems operate.

 Companies need to address customer problems — both to retain customers and to fulfill service obligations.
 But customer service is a cost center, not a revenue generator.
 Every minute an agent spends on a call, every escalation to a supervisor, every refund issued represents expense.
 The system is designed to resolve issues as efficiently as possible, which doesn't always align with customer experience.
+Forrester Research reports that 73% of customers say valuing their time is the most important thing a company can do to provide good service — yet the system is primarily structured around the company's time, not the customer's.

 How Customer Service Actually Works in Practice